 Melissa joined Watsi on August 12th, 2014.
-One year ago, Melissa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Melissa's most recent donation traveled 8,500 miles to support Scovian, a studious 6-year-old girl from Kenya, to fund mobility-restoring clubfoot repair surgery.
+Two years ago, Melissa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Melissa's most recent donation traveled 8,500 miles to support Cleophas, an enterprising student and farmer from Kenya, to fund surgery to repair a fractured leg.